Constable (Texas): Authority

 In Texas, constables and their deputies are fully empowered peace officers with county-wide jurisdiction and thus, may legally exercise their authority in any precinct within their county.
 However, some constables’ offices limit themselves to providing law enforcement services only to their respective precinct, except in the case of serving civil and criminal process.
 Constables and their deputies may serve civil process in any precinct in their county and any contiguous county and can serve arrest warrants anywhere in the state.
 The duties of a Texas constable generally include providing bailiffs for the justice of the peace court(s) within his precinct and serving process issued there and from any other court.
 Moreover, some constables’ offices limit themselves to only these activities but others provide patrol, investigative, and security services as well.
-The Constable's authority considerably overlaps with that of the County Sheriff, especially with respect to serving civil documents as well as criminal warrants.
+The constable's authority considerably overlaps with that of the county sheriff, especially with respect to serving civil documents as well as criminal warrants.

 On April 13, 2018, the Texas Supreme Court held that deputy constables fall within the definition of "police officers" and are, as such, entitled to engage in collective bargaining with their public employers under Local Government Code chapter 174.

 Additionally, the Texas Commission on Law Enforcement (TCOLE) the regulatory agency for all peace officers in Texas (sheriffs, constables, security police, police officers and marshals) and the Bureau of Justice Statistics of the Department of Justice considers the Texas constable to be a unique peace officer position.

 Strength

 In 2000, there were 2,630 full-time deputies and 418 reserve deputies working for the 760 constables’ offices in Texas.
 Of this number, 35% were primarily assigned to patrol, 33% to serving process, 12% to court security, and 7% to criminal investigations.
 The Harris County Precinct 4 and 5 Constables’ Offices are the largest constables’ offices in Texas with over 500 deputies each.
+Combined, the eight precincts in Harris County employ nearly 1,800 deputy constables.

 In the Census of State and Local Law Enforcement Agencies, 2000, which was published by the US DOJ's Bureau of Justice Statistics, it was noted that there were 2,630 full-time, sworn constables/deputy constables in Texas.
 Recent figures cite the number to around 3,500 and these include clerical and other personnel.
 Of this number, 35% of constables/deputy constables were primarily assigned to patrol duties.
 For example, in Harris County Precinct 4 and 5 (Greater Houston area), there are over 1400 patrol deputies.
 Additionally, 15% handled criminal investigations, i.e. they are detectives and investigators.